Create a free profile to get unlimited access to exclusive videos, sweepstakes, and more!

 One of the greatest haunted house films of all time, The Changeling follows a grieving composer (George C. Scott) as he heads to a secluded mansion to recover from the loss of his family and, hopefully, finally get started on some new work.
 What he finds when he gets there is the spirit of a child who might need his help, and a decades-old mystery waiting to be unraveled.
 Even if you've seen it a dozen times, it's the kind of film that still sucks you in with its haunting beauty.

-The Exorcist III (Hulu)
+The Exorcist III (Peacock)

-A film that's gotten a lot of mileage out of internet chatter in recent years, The Exorcist III has undergone numerous reappraisals to reach the status of a beloved cult classic, a film that's in some ways just as scary as the original which inspired it.
+A film that's gotten a lot of mileage out of internet chatter in recent years, The Exorcist III has undergone numerous reappraisals to reach the status of a beloved cult classic, a film that's in some ways just as scary as the original that inspired it.
 Directed by William Peter Blatty and adapted from his own novel Legion, the film calls back to the plot of the first Exorcist film while also exploring a horrifying serial killer narrative.
 Plus, it features one of the best jump scares in horror history.

 His House (Netflix)

 A pair of refugees settle in a new flat in a London neighborhood and try to settle into a new life far away from the country they fled.
 What happens next is one of the most terrifying blends of haunted house narrative and folk horror you're likely to find from the last 10 years.
-Tense, inventive, and packed with unforgettable scares, Remi Weekes His House remains a must-see.
+Tense, inventive, and packed with unforgettable scares, Remi Weekes' His House remains a must-see.

 It Follows (Netflix)

 If it feels like It Follows has made it onto just about every list of horror films you need to watch over the past decade or so, that's because It Follows really deserves that place in the modern horror canon.
-David Robert Mitchell's film about a mysterious force which pursues its victims to their deaths is as effective now as it was when it was released nearly 10 years ago.
+David Robert Mitchell's film about a mysterious force that pursues its victims to their deaths is as effective now as it was when it was released nearly 10 years ago.

 A simple logger retreats to his woodland home to be with his beloved, only to be attacked by a sinister cult who captures and kills Mandy (Andrea Riseborough) and leaves the logger for dead.
 The problem?
-Well, said logger is played by none other than Nicolas Cage, and he's not about to go down with a very, very gnarly fight.
+Well, said logger is played by none other than Nicolas Cage, and he's not about to go down without a very, very gnarly fight.
 Packed with eye-popping visuals and unforgettable Cage moments, Mandy is a modern horror classic.

 My Bloody Valentine (HBO Max)